 How Estate Planning Can Help

 Estate planning for blended families is the best way to protect your assets after you are gone.
 By establishing the appropriate trust or will, this will ensure that the intended beneficiaries receive the assets that a grantor wishes to bestow.
 One example of protecting your assets is setting up a trust, so you know for sure that your children will receive the assets and property you intend on leaving them.
 Otherwise, without a trust, your current spouse may remarry, and then the new spouse could acquire all the assets.
-Our very own Attorney David Heller wrote a great blog post on dividing your assets in a second marriage, that’s choked full of great information.
+Our very own Attorney David Heller wrote a great blog post on dividing your assets in a second marriage, that’s choked full of information.

 Estate planning for blended families also must deal with an individual’s past, especially if you are under obligation for spousal or child support payments.
 Having an open and honest conversation with a current spouse regarding these types of responsibilities is essential, and in some instances, executing a prenuptial or postnuptial agreement may solve some of the issues that could arise.
-You should also make sure an existing power of attorney or living will that gives decision-making power to a former spouse may be necessary as well.
-Receiving the assistance and advice of a seasoned attorney who can help identify your interests and goals.
+You should also make sure an existing power of attorney or living will that gives decision-making power to a former spouse may be updated and reviewed as well.